 Both groups continued to work independently until 1977, when Big Brothers Association and Big Sisters International joined forces and became Big Brothers Big Sisters of America.

 Locally, New Jersey is proud to have 9 BBBS Agencies serving every county in the State.
-Joining in a spirit of collaboration, these aboutus form the New Jersey State Association of Big Brothers Big Sisters Agencies.
+Joining in a spirit of collaboration, these form the New Jersey State Association of Big Brothers Big Sisters Agencies.

-By working together, the BBBS Agencies in New Jersey have been supplementing the financial and organizational support each program needs to respond to the children on its waiting lists.
+By working together, the BBBS Agencies in New Jersey have been supplementing the financial and organizational support each program needs to respond to the children on their waiting lists.
 More New Jersey children than ever before are benefiting from the positive impact of having Big Brothers or Big Sisters in their lives, but our work is not done.
-The New Jersey State Association of BBBS Agencies is focused on providing support to assist each agency expand services to provide a mentor for every New Jersey child who needs and wants one.
+The New Jersey State Association of BBBS Agencies is focused on providing support so each agency can expand services to provide a mentor for every New Jersey child who needs and wants one.
 With the support of its corporate community and generous philanthropists, this vision can become a reality.

-Big Brothers Big Sisters agencies in New Jersey has serviced over 5,000 youth a year through mentorship.
+Big Brothers Big Sisters agencies in New Jersey have serviced over 5,000 youth a year through mentorship.
 Each year we see an increase of approximately 15% of youth.
 Over the past few years, BBBS NJ has provided over $2 million dollars in grants to its local affiliates to provide mentoring services in their perspective communities.